digis-georoc/Georoc_jupyter/README.md

 # Jupyter-Notebook

-The Jupyter Notebook created are specifically designed to illustrate the features of GEOROC 2.0.
-They focus on data access via the API, followed by suggested workflows for data formatting, cleansing, resampling, and presentation.
-They were first used to test the API and ensure its functionality.
+We have created a Jupyter notebook specifically designed to illustrate the features of GEOROC 2.0.
+Our main focus is on data access via the API, after which we follow suggested workflows for data formatting, cleaning, resampling, and presentation.

-The first part focuses on demonstrating the process of sending API requests.
-It illustrates how users can query the API and retrieve data from the GEOROC database.
-The examples covered in this notebook encompass a wide range of API requests, showcasing the usability and accessibility of the new API.
+The first part of the notebook illustrates the process of sending API requests.
+It shows how users can query the API and retrieve data from the GEOROC database.
+The examples covered in this notebook cover API requests and demonstrate the usability and accessibility of the new API.

-The second part revolves around general techniques for data formatting.
-It explains how the retrieved data from the GEOROC database can be prepared, cleansed, and formatted for further analysis.
-The methods presented in this notebook are universally applicable and can be employed for all types of data retrieved from the database.
+The second part is all about general data formatting techniques.
+It explains how to prepare, clean, and format data retrieved from the GEOROC database for further analysis.

-The third part concentrates on data visualization and includes a detailed reconstruction of a geochemical publication.
-This notebook exemplifies how the formatted and cleansed data can be visualized to provide valuable insights and interpretations.
-It showcases various methods of data visualization and their effective utilization in presenting results in a clear and understandable manner.
+The third and final part focuses on data visualization and includes a detailed reconstruction of a geochemical publication.
+More specifically, we reconstructed the publication "Major Element, Volatile and stable Isotope geochemistry of Hawaiian submarine tholeiitic glasses" by Garcia et al. (1989).
+This notebook illustrates how the formatted and cleaned data can be visualized to provide valuable insight and interpretation.
+It demonstrates various methods of data visualization and their effective use to present results in a clear and understandable manner.

 ***